lalithabhupalam/stellazhangnewventurecompetition/README.md

-# stellazhangnewventurecompetition

-Tranquil Band - Semi Finalist in consumer products section of the Stella Zhang new Venture Competition
+Tranquil Band - Semi Finalist in consumer products section of the Stella Zhang New Venture Competition